slochower/smirnoff-host-guest-manuscript/manuscript.md

 The SMIRNOFF99Frosst force field yields rather accurate binding free energies for binding of the ammonium guests (MSE = -0.1 [-0.5, 0.3] kcal/mol and RMSE = 0.7 [0.4, 1.1] kcal/mol) to both αCD and βCD (Figure @fig:ammonium and Table @tbl:overall-ammonium).
 It also replicates the experimental trends that shorter-chain molecules bind less strongly, and that each guest binds more strongly to αCD than βCD.
 The results are also reasonably good for the cyclic alcohols (MSE = 0.7 [0.2, 1.2] kcal/mol and RMSE = 1.1 [0.7, 1.6] kcal/mol) (Figure @fig:alcohols and Table @tbl:overall-alcohols), though the predicted affinities for αCD are uniformly too weak, while those for βCD are mostly too strong.
-Finally, SMIRNOFF99Frosst yields rather accurate binding affinities for the carboxylate guests with both αCD and βCD (MSE = -0.4 [-0.7, 0] kcal/mol  and RMSE = 0.9 kcal/mol, 95% CI [0.6, 1.2]) (Figure @fig:carboxylates and Table @tbl:overall-carboxylates).
+Finally, SMIRNOFF99Frosst yields rather accurate binding affinities for the carboxylate guests with both αCD and βCD (MSE = -0.4 [-0.7, 0] kcal/mol  and RMSE = 0.9 [0.6, 1.2] kcal/mmol) (Figure @fig:carboxylates and Table @tbl:overall-carboxylates).

 GAFF v1.7 tends to predict slightly weaker binding than SMIRNOFF99Frosst, whereas GAFF v2.1 predicts much stronger binding for all classses of guest compounds (Figures @fig:additional-highlights-ammonium, @fig:additional-highlights-alcohols, and @fig:additional-highlights-carboxylates).